AnmolVerma404/Microservices-with-Node-JS-and-React/README.md

   3. Create a **deployment** and **clusterip service** for **each** Microservices
   4. **Apply** all the config file
   5. **Update** the **links** in the Services.
+- For react app to make req and res from services, we need to make a ingress service.
+And for locally, add a host which we can alter in OS setting.